13 Common SQL Queries for Managing Data

-We can also check sum of a numeric column.
-For example,
+You can also use the SELECT query with the SUM keyword to receive the sum of a numeric column.
+For example, you can fire:

 SELECT sum(age)FROM student;

-Remember, we can use MAX, MIN, SUM functions only with numeric columns.
-Using these functions with text column will throw an error.
+Keep in mind: you can only use MAX, MIN, and SUM functions with numeric columns.
+If you try to use these functions with a text column, you will receive an error message.

-To delete the selected rows from a table, just fire the following query:
+To delete selected rows from a table, fire the following query:

 DELETE FROM student WHERE name = ‘alan’;

-In our case, the result of this query will be following table
+In our case, the result of this query will be the following table:

-5. Changing data in existing records in a table
+7. Changing data in existing records in a table (UPDATE)

 SELECT * FROM student;

-6. Viewing records from a table without knowing exact details
+8. Viewing records from a table without knowing exact details (LIKE)

-SELECT * FROM student WHERE name LIKE ‘d%n’;
+SELECT * FROM student WHERE name LIKE ‘kell%’;

 SELECT * FROM student WHERE name = ‘dan’;